gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the application requires forward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.

-Same considerations in Section 5 of {{I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.
+Same considerations in {{Section 5 of I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.

 # Group Rekeying Process {#sec-group-rekeying-process}

 In order to rekey the OSCORE group, the Group Manager distributes a new Group Identifier (Gid), i.e. a new OSCORE ID Context; a new OSCORE Master Secret; and, optionally, a new OSCORE Master Salt for that group.
 When doing so, the Group Manager MUST increment the version number of the group keying material, before starting its distribution.

-Consistently with Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}:
+Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}:

 * The Group Manager can reassign a Gid to the same group over that group's lifetime, e.g. once the whole space of Gid values has been used for the group in question.